Erica lowryensis Bolus

 Erica lowryensis is a bushy shrub, which, when mature, can grow to a height of about 1 m.

 The open, cup-shaped corolla is 4-5 mm long and has a slightly protruding pink style.
 The anthers are without appendages and are visible at the mouth of the flower.
-A profusion of white to pinkish white flowers is borne at the end of the branches from September to November.
+A profusion of white to pinkish white flowers is borne at the end of the branches in spring, from September to November.

 Distribution and habitat